skip to Main Content

 6 Introduce products, services and features that meet or anticipate changing needs.
 Consider opportunities related to sustainability, social responsibility, finance, technology, education, economic development.

 7 Evaluate and update your marketing plan.
 As we head into the fourth quarter, this is the traditional time for a check-in anyway.
 If you don’t have a marketing plan, it’s time to put one in place.
-Ideas and suggestions from our 2022 preview here.
+Ideas and suggestions here.

 8 Buy from other local, small and B2B businesses to keep the money flowing.
 Invest in marketing and related activities that generate revenue.